rshin1209/bgan_eps/README.md

 - The entropy value for each structural ensemble in kcal/mol at 298.15 Kelvin

 ## Contact
-Please feel free to open an issue in Github or directly contact wook.shin@vanderbilt.edu if you have any problem in BGAN-EPS.
+Please open an issue in Github or contact wook.shin@vanderbilt.edu if you have any problem in BGAN-EPS.

 ## Citation
-Shin W, Ran X, Wang X, Yang Z. Accelerated Entropic Path Sampling Elucidates Entropic Effects in Mediating the Ambimodal Selectivity of NgnD-Catalyzed Diels–Alder Reaction.
-ChemRxiv.
-Cambridge: Cambridge Open Engage; 2022;  This content is a preprint and has not been peer-reviewed.
+Shin, W.; Ran, X.; Yang, Z. J. Accelerated Entropic Path Sampling with a Bidirectional Generative Adversarial Network.
+The Journal of Physical Chemistry B 2023, 127 (19), 4254-4260.
+DOI: 10.1021/acs.jpcb.3c01202.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.